mkm29/registry/README.md

 - **Bandwidth Optimization**: Caches images locally to reduce repeated downloads from Docker Hub
 - **Distributed Tracing**: OpenTelemetry integration with Jaeger
 - **Metrics Collection**: Prometheus scraping with pre-configured dashboards
+- **Log Aggregation**: Loki for centralized log collection and querying
-- **Visualization**: Grafana dashboards for monitoring registry performance
+- **Visualization**: Grafana dashboards for monitoring registry performance and logs

 When properly configured, all `docker pull` commands for Docker Hub images will automatically use your local registry mirror, significantly improving pull speeds and reducing bandwidth usage.